 Florida Quitclaim Deed Form – Summary

-A Florida quitclaim deed form gives the new owner whatever interest the current owner has in the property at the time the deed is provided.
-It does not make any promises about whether the current owner has clear title to the property.
+A Florida quitclaim deed form gives the new owner whatever interest the current owner has in the property when the deed is signed and delivered.
+It makes no promises about whether the current owner has clear title to the property.
 In Florida, quitclaim deeds are often used if the property is being transferred:

 - To a spouse or other family member as a gift;

 - To change the nature of marital property;